 Yes.
 In 2012 we consulted with people in the Doncaster area about a proposed site for a treatment plant at Tram Road Reserve in Doncaster.
 We submitted a planning permit application to Manningham City Council and a Works Approval application to the EPA.
 The EPA issued a Works Approval but the council ultimately rejected our planning permit application so we decided at that time to defer the project.

-We have engaged an independent expert panel to conduct a deliberative engagement process for us.
-This will involve presenting several possible sites, each with their own specific attributes, for people to consider and provide their views about the most suitable location.
+We engaged an Independent Panel to conduct a deliberative engagement process for us.
+This involved presenting five possible sites, each with their own specific attributes, for people to consider and provide their views about the most suitable location.